tehmoon/cryptocli/README.md

 	Read from a file or write to a file.
 Default when no <filetype> is specified.
 Truncate output file unless OUTFILENOTRUNC=1 in environment variable.
  pipe:
 	Run a command in a sub shell.
-Either write to the command's stdin or read from its stdout. http://
+Either write to the command's stdin or read from its stdout. https://
+	Get https url or post the output to https.
+Use INHTTPSNOVERIFY=1 and/or OUTHTTPSNOVERIFY=1 environment variables to disable certificate check.
+Max redirects count is 3.
+Will fail if scheme changes. http://
 	Get http url or post the output to https.
 Max redirects count is 3.
 Will fail if scheme changes.
 ```